-Refer to note 16 to the consolidated financial statements
+Refer to notes 14 and 16 to the consolidated financial statements

 The Group's accounting policy is to state its properties (primarily comprising of shopping malls, hotels, offices and land) at fair value at each reporting date.
-The property portfolio is valued at AED 40,922 million as at 31 December 2018.

 The valuation of the property portfolio is a significant area of judgment and is underpinned by a number of assumptions.
 The existence of significant estimation uncertainty and lack of comparable transactions warrants specific audit focus on this area.